Particular/docs.particular.net/tutorials/nservicebus-101/lesson-4/tutorial.md

 ## Subscribing to events

-For the MSMQ transport, NServiceBus needs to know which endpoint is responsible for publishing an event, so that it can send the publishing endpoint a subscription request message.
+For the SQL Server transport, NServiceBus needs to know which endpoint is responsible for publishing an event, so that it can send the publishing endpoint a subscription request message.

 You can configure the publisher endpoint via the Routing API like this: